 - Asking for feedback in 1-1 meetings

 Peer-to-peer recognition is something that is easily done and can be totally free!
-Small actions such as publicly acknowledging someone for a great job in your communication channel, leaving a nice post-it note message on their desk, having a team notice board or by using Employment Hero’s Peer to Peer Recognition features are all great options.
+Small actions such as publicly acknowledging someone for a great job in your communication channel, leaving a nice post-it note message on their desk, having a team notice board or using Employment Hero’s Peer to Peer Recognition features are all great options.

-8. Offer Wellness Benefits
+8. Offer wellness benefits